 There are tons of recipes for banana and egg only recipes out there for pancakes.
 They are high protein but have no carbs at all and my kids and I NEED carbs for breakfast.
 If I don’t feed the breed carbs in the morning I have whining kiddos by 9:30 am because they’re already hungry again.
 As if they weren’t always “hungry again” enough all day.

 So, MY Banana Pancakes are wheat-flour-less but not carb-less.
 I use oats to fill up the tummy while still keeping them protein rich with 4 eggs.
 Naturally sweetened with banana and the maple syrup is obviously optional.
 The bigger the kids the more they’ll want it.
 I’m the biggest kid of all I’m afraid.
 Ha!

 Oats themselves are naturally gluten-free, not all packaged oats are completely gluten-free though.
 Sometimes they are cross-contaminated when harvested or packaged.
 To make absolutely sure there is no gluten in your oats by certified gluten-free oats for your Flourless Banana Pancakes.
 All other ingredients in this recipe are gluten-free.

 Fluffy pancakes without baking soda

-If you went through the ingredient list you might have noticed there is NO baking soda or powder in the recipe and the pancakes are non the less super fluffy and airy.
+If you went through the ingredient list you might have noticed there is NO baking soda or powder in the recipe and the pancakes are none the less super fluffy and airy.
 How come?
 The secret lies in the stiff egg whites.
 It’s important to separate egg whites and yolks to be able to beat the white alone into a stiff fluff.
-Egg whites hold air super well if you work it slowly and carefully into batter and thus there is no need for
+Egg whites hold air super well if you work it slowly and carefully into a batter and thus there is no need for

 Making many pancakes takes forever